Sahil08tab/Smart-Attendance-System-Using-Face-Recognition-/README.md

 Overall, the primary objective of a Smart Attendance System is to optimize attendance management practices by leveraging cutting-edge technology to meet the evolving needs of modern institutions and organizations.

 # Prerequsites
- Node.js 14 or later - install from https://nodejs.org/
+ 1.Node.js 14 or later - install from https://nodejs.org/
- Python 3.x or later - install from https://www.python.org/
+ 2.Python 3.x or later - install from https://www.python.org/

 # Installing Python Packages
- Open the Terminal (Linux & MacOS) or PowerShell (Windows) Type "pip install numpy" after it gets installed.
+ 1.Open the Terminal (Linux & MacOS) or PowerShell (Windows) 2.Type "pip install numpy" after it gets installed.
- Type "pip install opencv-python" after it gets installed.
+ 3.Type "pip install opencv-python" after it gets installed.
- Type "pip install requests" after it gets installed.
+ 4.Type "pip install requests" after it gets installed.
 # Installing Face_Recognition module
- Type "pip install cmake" after it gets installed.
+ 5.Type "pip install cmake" after it gets installed.
- Type "pip install dlib" after it gets installed.
+ 6.Type "pip install dlib" after it gets installed.
-Type "pip install face_recognition" after it gets installed.
+7.Type "pip install face_recognition" after it gets installed.
 Now if all the modules got installed correctly attendance.py should run correctly.

 # Installing Packkages